Volunteer and Stewardship Directory

 Office Assistance – Providing assistance in the parish office through light office duties – answering phones, assisting parishioners at the door, folding bulletins and brochures.

-Open Door Wednesday Lunch Program – Each week after the 12:00 PM Wednesday Mother of Perpetual Help Devotions Mass, we welcome guests from the Mass and the community for lunch, social time and community building.
+Open Door Wednesday Lunch Program – Once a month, after the 12:00 PM Wednesday Mother of Perpetual Help Devotions Mass, we welcome guests from the Mass and the community for lunch, social time and community building.
 Volunteers Opportunities include: Food Purchases and Preparation, Set Up, Clean Up, and general visiting among our guests.